tsmoreau/docs/docs/get-started/run-node.md

 ### Prerequisites

-To use tmn, you should meet these requirements in addition to the hardware ones:
+To use taomn, you should meet these requirements in addition to the hardware ones:

 - [Docker CE](https://docs.docker.com/install/)
 - [Python](https://docs.python-guide.org/starting/install3/linux/) >= 3.5